szlaci3/travel-magazine/README.md

 ```
 (You'll need to open another command prompt to run the last line.)

+//

+The "users" and "articles" state variables are managed globally, using the "dva" package to create a store and reducers.
+These variables are needed in both pages: Dashboard and Articles.
+The store performs the corresponding side effects to load data through APIs.

+Articles will consume the store data, but if the article is opened from a shared link, the empty store will cause the APIs to be called.
+In case of add, we need the whole kanban structure, to know what will be the index of the new article.
+The kanban structure is loaded already because  we are on dashboard.
+In case of view, we need the data of the very article.
+It is likely that the dashboard page was loaded before, and we already have the kanban structure, so we select the article with the given id.
+We do this instead of calling getArticle/id.
+So a getArticles Api call is only needed if this is a shared link.

+In Dashboard, loadArticles() holds the code for  populating the kanban, so it can be called both  initially and after moveTo, delete or edit.

+Packages that I installed are, one to copy to clipboard as suggested by a code reviewer, and one provides useStateIfMounted, for states that change after Api calls or setTimeouts.

+Test
+I only added a few simple tests, so this is just a beginning, far from being complete.
+They can be run by:
+npm test

+Lint

+Form
+For the form in Articles, I used the Form component from Ant Design.
+- It doesn't need state variables because Form controls its values by useForm.
+- Extra features are: counter and autoSize for textarea.
+- "antd" has been already included in the create-react-app package collection.
+I still have a "type" state variable, to display an "icon" for the article type.
+For initialValues to work, the Form needs to be created when the values are already loaded.
+At cancel, form.resetFields() is called.

+Validation
+- I perform a validation to reject too short Titles and to demand all fields to be filled in.
+- Validates when "add" or "edit" is performed.

+composable

+'npm test lint' runs for all javascript and css files.

+///

 ## "User's Manual"
 You work for a Travel Magazine and this Kanban will help you manage the tasks of the team.